DanSPGSoftware/llm-file-optimiser/README.md

 2. **Use Comparison**: For important documents, view the full comparison
 3. **Custom Prompts**: If default optimization doesn't fit your needs, use custom prompts
 4. **Split Large Docs**: Take advantage of topic splitting for better Copilot Studio retrieval
+   - Use **split mode** (`npm run split`) for batch splitting multiple documents
+   - Faster processing with parallel topic optimization (configurable batch size)
 5. **Consistent Naming**: Keep original filenames consistent for easier tracking
 6. **Process in Batches**: Don't try to do all 30 files at once - do 5-10, take a break, resume later
 7. **Progress is Saved**: Don't worry about losing progress - every file is tracked automatically
+8. **Performance Tuning**: Adjust `CONCURRENT_TOPIC_OPTIMIZATIONS` based on your Claude API tier
+   - Free tier: Keep at 3
+   - Build tier: Increase to 5-10 for faster splitting
+   - Scale tier: Set to 10+ for maximum speed

 ## Next Steps